LINE OF RESPONSIBILITY: Responsible to the Residential Supervisor

-GENERAL DESCRIPTION: The Youth Care Worker utilizes the house program as established by the Residential Supervisor to assure a consistent environment for the youth in their care.
+GENERAL DESCRIPTION: The Youth Care Worker utilizes the established house program to assure a consistent environment for the youth in their care.
 The Youth Care Worker establishes and maintains a positive, adult/youth relationship with each youth in the home, caring for those youth as directed by the supervisor and Policy & Procedure and participates in the operation of all aspects of the home as directed by the supervisor.

 - Provides appropriate supervision of youth at all times as directed by supervisor and Policy and Procedure and house protocol.
 (E)

-- Provides situational training to youth as directed by the supervisor.
+- Provides situational training as directed by the supervisor.
 Topics may include: personal hygiene, personal responsibility, health and independent living skills.
 Provides basic hygiene and health services through example and instruction.
 (E)